nadialucas/Kellogg_RA_Git_Practice/README.md

 ## Further material

-For anyone interested in furthering their git knowledge, [these](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/)lecture notes are great for an intuition in version control and can help in visualizing what is happening at every step of the way from staging to committing to pushing and merging:
+For anyone interested in furthering their git knowledge, [these](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/) lecture notes are great for an intuition in version control and can help in visualizing what is happening at every step of the way from staging to committing to pushing and merging: